How to Get to the Black Sand Beach in Vieques (Playa Negra)

 Step 1: Fly to San Juan, Puerto Rico

 Start by booking a flight into San Juan (SJU).
-This is the easiest jumping-off point for getting to Vieques, especially if you’re coming from the mainland U.S.
+This is the easiest jumping-off point for getting to Vieques, especially if you’re coming from the mainland U.S. We flew to San Juan on points!
+We paid basically nothing for the flights.

 Step 2: Uber to the Ceiba Ferry Terminal